fhightower/ioc-finder/README.md

 ## Credits

+This project uses the [ioc_fanger](https://github.com/ioc-fang/ioc_fanger) package to make sure that all indicators in the text are properly [fanged](https://ioc-fang.hightower.space/).

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and Floyd Hightower's [python-project-template](https://gitlab.com/fhightower-templates/python-project-template) project template.

 Previous iterations of this package were inspired by [https://github.com/mosesschwartz/extract_iocs](https://github.com/mosesschwartz/extract_iocs).